rooxxyy/odin-recipes/README.md

 # odin-recipes

-This is a simple recipe wib site.
+This is a simple recipe web site.